What Is Credit Card Refinancing?

 Debt Consolidation Loan

 A debt consolidation loan is an unsecured personal loan you take out to pay off debts.
-This option works if you have a good or excellent credit score.
+This option works if you have a good or excellent credit score, which is rarely the case.

 The nice thing about a debt consolidation loan is that interest rates are fixed so you won’t have to worry about fluctuating monthly payments.
 You’ll have the same payment to make every month until your debt is repaid, which usually is 3-4 years.